People often ask, “Is there a test for asbestos exposure?”

 This is very useful when treating asbestos exposure related diseases, as it also cuts down on the need for surgery.
 As a result, MRIs can increase the chances of the patient surviving.

 Diseases like mesothelioma, lung cancer, or asbestosis can show up clearly in an MRI scan as well.
-This detailed screening reduces the risk a misdiagnosis.
+Although an MRI cannot officially diagnose mesothelioma, it can be a vital screening tool, and this detailed screening reduces the risk a misdiagnosis.

 Pulmonary Function Tests

 This is a group of non-invasive tests which serve the purpose of testing how a patient’s lungs work.

 By monitoring how well a person can breathe and how effective their lungs are at delivering oxygen to the rest of the body, a doctor can identify potential problems.
 Often times, poor pulmonary function tests indicate the need for further testing, such as an MRI, X-ray or biopsy.